 This acquisition caused us to revisit the vision this church had when the land was first purchased.
-The leadership determined that the most prudent decision was to sell that part of the property to assist us in eliminating our debt, completing the construction of our current facility.
-This will also enable us to move forward with new vision and direction with funds previously dedicated to debt service and taxes on the property.
+The leadership determined that the most prudent decision was to sell that part of the property to assist us in reducing our current debt, which was accomplished in the spring of 2018.

 A CHURCH IN TRANSITION – 2011-2016

-Further changes have included additions to the staff: our first Senior Minister (Jay Baker in 2013), our first Generations Minister (Gentry Morris in 2014), and the inclusion of staff and elder spouses into the leadership team.
-In February 2015 also saw a significant change in terms of our traditional worship assembly practices with the addition of a Sunday afternoon “contemporary" worship experience called The Gathering, which includes instrumental music and a broader gender inclusion (among other things) than is traditional among Churches of Christ.
-In 2016 we hired our first Worship Arts minister (Taylor Belt), and the Sunday afternoon worship experience was moved to Sunday morning.
+Further changes have included additions to the staff: the inclusion of staff and elder spouses into the leadership team, our first Senior Minister (Jay Baker in 2013), our first Generations Minister (Gentry Morris in 2014), and hiring our first worship arts minister (Taylor Belt in 2016).
+2015 also saw a significant change in terms of our traditional worship assembly practices with the addition of a Sunday afternoon “contemporary" worship experience called The Gathering, which includes instrumental music and a broader gender inclusion (among other things) than is traditional among Churches of Christ.
+That instrumental worship service was moved to Sunday morning in 2016.